10 Largest Stock Exchanges in the World By Market Cap!

-List of Largest Stock Exchanges in the World: People who invest in stock must be familiar with the New York Stock Exchange (NYSE), NASDAQ, Tokyo stock exchange as a few biggest exchanges in the list of Largest Stock Exchanges in the world.
-But there are a few large stock exchanges with which they might not be familiar with.
-In this post, we are going to discuss the biggest and largest stock exchanges in the world.
+List of Largest Stock Exchanges in the World (Updated 2021): People who invest in stock must be familiar with the New York Stock Exchange (NYSE), NASDAQ, Shanghai stock exchange as a few biggest exchanges in the list of largest stock exchanges in the world.
+But there are a few large stock exchanges with which they might not be familiar.

-Currently, Shanghai SSE is the world’s fourth-largest stock exchange with a combined market capitalization f US$ 5.01 trillion.
+Currently, Shanghai SSE is the world’s 3rd largest stock exchange with a combined market capitalization of US$ 6.5 trillion as of Jan 2021.
 The most interesting fact is that the absolute market cap of the SSE is constructed out of formerly state-run insurance companies & commercial banks.

-The Hong Kong Stock Exchange (SEHK) is located in Hong Kong and is the world’s fifth-largest stock exchange on the basis of market capitalization.
-It consists of 2,315 listed companies with a wholesome market capitalization of HK$29.9 trillion.
+The Honk Kong Stock Exchange (SEHK) is located in Hong Kong and is the world’s 4th largest stock exchange on the basis of market capitalization.
+It consists of 2,538 listed companies with a wholesome market capitalization of US$ 6.48 trillion as of Jan 2021.

 Its origin can be traced back to the mid-1800s and since then it has gone through a series of mergers and agglomeration with other exchanges.
 Some of the gigantic and eminent companies listed under the Hong Kong Stock Exchange are China Mobile, and HSBC Holdings & Petro China.